Open Burning Season in Gunnison County

 - Make sure the burn area is no closer than 50 feet from any structure.

 - If the burn should get out of control, please do not hesitate to call the Fire Department.
-Hesitation can cause a fire that would have taken 1/2 to 1 hour to control, could take up to 8 hours to control.
+Hesitation can cause a fire that would have taken 1/2 to 1 hour to control, up to potentially 8 hours to control.